 Raina Telgemeier wanted a playmate and begged her parents for a sister.
 When she was five years old, her wish came true but things don’t work out the way she planned.
 She and Amara had different interests and don’t get along all that well.
 Of course, Rainia thought that it was all Amara’s fault.
 A family road trip made her realize she just might be part of the problem.

 Sisters is Raina Telgemeier‘s latest graphic memoir and I thought it was terrific!
 It’s being promoted as the companion book to Smile, which I’ve never read but that didn’t affect my enjoyment of this book at all.

 Telgemeier uses the backdrop of a family trip to tell the story of her relationship with her sister.
 Raina feels like Amara gets all the attention and listens to music through her Walkman to block out the rest of the world.
 They’re forced to pull together on a family trip making Raina realize she’s part of the problem.

 The illustrations in this graphic memoir are terrific.
 I’m amazed at the emotion Telgemeir can convey with her wonderful drawings.
 The suggested age for this story of family dynamics is 8 to 12 but I think older kids will enjoy it and relate to it as well.

 I will link this up to Booking Mama’s Saturday feature, Kid Konnection.
 If you’d like to participate in Kid Konnection and share a post about anything related to children’s books (picture, middle grade, or young adult) from the past week, leave a comment as well as a link on her site tomorrow.

+Review copy provided by Scholastic.
 I am an Indiebound Affiliate.